How to Get Through a Field Sobriety Test

 - Pass the Third Phase: If the officer is unable to smell alcohol on your breath, he will ask you to exit your car, so that he can administer some field sobriety tests.
 While stepping out of your vehicle, be very careful and take each step cautiously without losing your balance.
 Try remaining silent until spoken to, so you can avoid

-The officer will demand you to undergo a field sobriety test.
-These include walk and turn, one leg stand and horizontal gaze Nystagmus tests.
-In the first test, the officer will closely examine you for tripping and whether or not you require the support of your arms and hands for maintaining your balance.
+The officer will demand you undergo a field sobriety test.
+These include walk and turn, one-leg stand, and horizontal gaze Nystagmus tests.
+In the first test, the officer will closely examine you for tripping and whether or not you require the support of your arms and hands to maintain your balance.
 He will also notice if you start the test before he completes his instructions.
 You must try to not make any of these mistakes

 In the third test, the officer will observe whether or not there is Nystagmus in your eyes.
 This is an instinctive response, so it is not in your control.
 On failing this test, there is a good chance that you will be arrested.

 - Obey the Officer: You must obey the officer during the entire investigation and must not try to disobey him.
 If he wishes to search your car, but you have some booze in there, then it is best to politely refuse him.
-However, refusing to have your car searched is a proof of intoxication, and if the officer comes across some evidence, he will use it against you in court.
-Moreover, you must respect him as well and talk to him in a polite manner.
+However, refusing to have your car searched is proof of intoxication, and if the officer comes across some evidence, he will use it against you in court.
+Moreover, you must respect him as well and politely talk to him.
 If you are rude or lose your temper, the officer will try his best to get you arrested.

 - Never Resist while Getting Arrested: If you fail all the tests and the officer decides to arrest you, make sure not to resist him.
 If you resist, you could land yourself in more trouble and the officer could press more charges against you.
 Allow the officer to handcuff you and drive you down to the station.
 Never try to assault the officer as it is a bigger crime than

 - Recitation of Miranda Rights: If the officer decides to take you under his custody, you must make sure that he reads you your Miranda Rights.
-If he does not do that, your attorney can use this information against the officer's report during your trial in
+If he does not do that, your attorney can use this information against the officer's report during your trial.